 Of the 1,515 respondents, 1,404 were contacted through a dual frame (207 landline and 1,197 cell phone) mode (637 completed via text to web) and 111 respondents were drawn from a proprietary online panel (Cint).
 Telephone calls were conducted in English and respondent sampling was initiated by asking for the youngest person in the household.
 Telephone sampling was conducted via a stratified dual frame probability sample of landline and cell phone telephone numbers weighted to reflect known population patterns.
-The landline telephone sample was obtained from ASDE and the cell phone sample was obtained from MSG.
-Data was statistically adjusted by county, age, race/ethnicity, education, and gender to ensure representativeness.
+The landline telephone sample was obtained from ASDE and the cell phone sample was obtained from Marketing Systems Group (MSG).
+Interviews conducted online are excluded from the sample and final analysis if they fail any data quality attention check question.
+Duplicate responses are identified by their response ID and removed from the sample.
+Three questions were asked of online respondents including a honey-pot question to catch bots and two questions asks the respondent to follow explicit directions.
+The proprietary panel also incorporates measures that "safeguard against automated bot attacks, deduplication issues, fraudulent VPN usage, and suspicious IP addresses".
+Coding of open-ended responses was done by a single human coder.
+Data from collection modes was weighted to balance sample demographics to match estimates for age, race/ethnicity, education, and gender to ensure representativeness by county.
 It has an overall margin of error of +/- 2.9 percentage points including the design effects resulting from weighting.
+Sampling error is only one of many potential sources of error and there may be other unmeasured error in this or any other public opinion poll.